 Often, there is no specific reason why you’re feeling pain in your back.

 We call this nonspecific back pain.
 You often feel it when bending forward.
 If this is the case, you can learn here how to lean forward without pain.

 But sometimes the cause is apparent.
 We call this specific low back pain.

 And for this type of back pain, it is known that exercises will help you solve this back pain.

 And here, I will teach you the different types of nonspecific low back pain and how you can treat it yourself with exercises.

 You’ll learn here:

-As you can see it’s a lot so let’s jump right in it.
+As you can see, it’s a lot, so let’s jump right into it.